endorlabs/github-action/README.md

 1. Setup authentication to Endor Labs
    1. If you are using an API Key and Secret add these as repository secrets
    2. You may also use a GCP service account setup for [keyless authentication from GitHub actions](https://cloud.google.com/blog/products/identity-security/enabling-keyless-authentication-from-github-actions).
+   3. You can also enable keyless authentication using Github Actions OIDC.
+This is the default authentication method.
+There are 2 pre-requisites for this:
+      - You must create an authorization policy using the Endor API or in the Endor UI.
+      - You must enable id-token: write permissions in your github workflow.
 2. Checkout your code
 3. Install your build toolchain
 4. Build your code